zesterer/chumsky/tutorial.md

     .then_ignore(end())
 ```

+`keyword` is simply a parser that looks for an exact identifier (i.e: it doesn't match identifiers that only start with
+a keyword).

-There's nothing in the definition of `r#let` that you haven't seen before: familiar combinators, but combined in
+Other than that, there's nothing in the definition of `r#let` that you haven't seen before: familiar combinators, but
-different ways.
-It selectively ignores parts of the syntax that we don't care about after validating that it exists,
+combined in different ways.
+It selectively ignores parts of the syntax that we don't care about after validating that
-then uses those elements that it does care about to create an `Expr::Let` AST node.
+it exists, then uses those elements that it does care about to create an `Expr::Let` AST node.

 Another thing to note is that the definition of `ident` will parse `"let"`.
 To avoid the parser accidentally deciding
 that `"let"` is a variable, we place `r#let` earlier in the or chain than `expr` so that it prioritises the correct